Project Depth in Oklahoma City

 Delivery Process

-- Coordinate shell and site scopes with utility providers
+- Coordinate shell and site scopes with OG&E utility providers and City of Oklahoma City permit review

 Where This Service Is Active